 Keep the pan used to sear the pork on the stove over medium heat.
-Check the pan, if it looks dry, add 2 to 3 teaspoons of additional oil.
-(If there is fat left in the pan from cooking the pork, there is no need to add additional oil).
+Check the pan, if it looks dry, add two to three teaspoons of additional oil.
+(If there is fat left in the pan from cooking the pork, there is no need to add extra oil).

-Add the apples and onions then cook, stirring occasionally, until lightly browned around edges, about 5 minutes.
+Add the apples and onions then cook, occasionally stirring, until lightly browned around edges, about 5 minutes.
 Stir in 1 teaspoon of thyme.

 While the pork rests, place the pan with apples and onions back onto the stove and turn heat to medium.
 Add chicken stock and use a wooden spoon to scrape the pan, lifting any brown bits from the bottom.
 Bring to a simmer and cook until reduced by half.
 Add butter and stir until melted.

 To serve, slice pork into 1-inch slices then serve on a bed of the apples and onions with pan sauce drizzled on top.